Can an employee take unpaid leave?

 In some cases, such as the occasional dentist visit, these may be at the discretion of an individual manager.
 In other situations, such as time off to study, broader business approval may be necessary.

-As helpful as unpaid leave can be for employees, it’s important to remember that some employee groups will need to use this facility more than others.
-There’s a risk of creating an unfair balance in your business if unpaid leave is used as the solution to all healthcare and family-related requests.
+As helpful as unpaid leave can be for employees, it's important to remember that some employee groups will need to use this facility more than others.
+Disabled colleagues and parents may find themselves using unpaid holiday in order to fit work around their medical appointments and care commitments.

 Whether working from home or working more flexible hours, a flexible approach to working can reduce the need for unpaid leave, helping improve employee financial wellbeing and support a positive company culture.